Buffalo Auto Defect Attorneys

 A design defect means that the actual design of the product or part itself is faulty.
 This means that it is inherently unreasonably unsafe for normal use or that the design is such that foreseeable dangers are unreasonable in nature.
 Meanwhile, a manufacturing defect occurs when a product or part is not manufactured correctly, is missing parts, or becomes contaminated during production.
 A failure to warn defect, also known as a marketing defect or labeling defect, occurs when the liable party fails to provide adequate warnings to consumers regarding the safety of the product or part, as well as its potential hazards.
 A failure to warn defect could also involve missing instructions or similar warning labels.

-Our Buffalo auto defect attorneys conduct exhaustive investigations in order to determine what type of defect an auto or auto part had, what role this played in the accident, and who is liable for your resulting injuries and/or damages.
+Our auto defect attorneys in Buffalo conduct exhaustive investigations in order to determine what type of defect an auto or auto part had, what role this played in the accident, and who is liable for your resulting injuries and/or damages.

 Schedule a free, no-obligation consultation with our Buffalo auto defect lawyers today.
 We will sit down with you, listen to your story, and share how we can help you fight for a fair recovery.